 Fundraising is a great way to make a difference.
 When you raise money for Oxfam, you’re also raising awareness about injustice, climate change, and poverty.
 And when people donate to your fundraiser, it can be an important first step for them to take further action.

-Oxfam Trailwalker is Oxfam’s biggest annual fundraising event.
-It’s the ultimate life-changing, foot-slogging, team-building, fundraising challenge!
-Tackle 100km in 36 hours or 50km in 18 hours or 25km in 9 hours and raise vital funds for Oxfam’s programmes in the Pacific.
+Oxfam Trailwalker is our biggest annual fundraising event.
+It’s New Zealand’s largest team endurance event and an absolute must-do!
+Tackle 100km in 36 hours, 50km in 18 hours or 25km in 9 hours and raise vital funds for Oxfam’s programmes in the Pacific and Southeast Asia.

 At any one time, Oxfam is responding to around 25 emergencies worldwide.
 Fundraising for our emergency work will help save lives.

 Our emergency aid includes targeted food distribution, providing clean water and sanitation, as well as cash so that families can buy the items they need, like medicine or tools.
 Oxfam responds immediately after a disaster, and we wouldn’t be able to do it without people getting together and fundraising for us.